theoliverpan/portfolio/README.md

 This is where I showcase some of my data science technical work with Python & SQL.

-If you are more interested in seeing how I drive business impact through presentations and dashboards, please visit https://oliverypan.com/portfolio/
+If you are interested in seeing how I drive business impact through presentations and dashboards, please visit https://oliverypan.com/portfolio/